ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 to create an environment where your engineers can focus their efforts in this way with consistency and minimal distractions. is frame may seem obvious, but when used properly, it's a powerful tool for decision-making.

-For example, say your team is debating between using an off-the-shelf framework for the backend vs. writing something from scratch. ere s a nuanced list of pros and cons one could make that would discuss things like added flexibility from building from scratch vs. shorter time to first deployment with the framework.
+For example, say your team is debating between using an off-the-shelf framework for the backend vs. writing something from scratch.
+There's a nuanced list of pros and cons one could make that would discuss things like added flexibility from building from scratch vs. shorter time to first deployment with the framework.
 In this hypothetical reality, what your business really needs is to iterate on the frontend and optimize the customer journey,

 so every moment spent on the backend is one moment less spent moving